JoJoTawk/C1-Tutorial-Beirut-2020/README.md

 # C1 Tutorial
-This tutorial will explain what is the microservices architecture using Java springBoot in Intellij IDE, how to deploy Docker using Docker Hub.
+This tutorial will explain what is the SpringBoot architecture using Java in Intellij IDE, how to deploy Docker using Docker Hub.

 A short video will be attached explaining this document.